grimreaper/cpython/Doc/library/configparser.rst

 .. exception:: MissingSectionHeaderError

-   Exception raised when attempting to parse a file which has no section headers.
+   Exception raised when a key-value pair is found before any section header.

 .. exception:: ParsingError